HiCoLoRA: Addressing Context-Prompt Misalignment via Hierarchical Collaborative LoRA for Zero-Shot DST: Experimental Details

 \subsection{Experiments Implementation Details}

-Our experimental setup, designed for precise comparison with prior work, follows that of DualLoRA \cite{luo2024zero}.
+Our experimental setup, designed for a precise comparison with previous work, follows that of DualLoRA \cite{luo2024zero}.
 We use the T5-small architecture (6 encoder/decoder layers, 512 hidden dimension, 8 attention heads) as the backbone for HiCoLoRA, with a LoRA rank of 8 for low-rank adaptation, initialized from PPTOD-small checkpoints, consistent with observations in DualLoRA that PPTOD \cite{su_multi-task_2022} is particularly suitable for prompt-tuning due to its pre-training objectives.

 For spectral clustering, the number of domain clusters ($M$) and slot clusters ($N$) are set as 2 and 3 for MultiWOZ, with 2 and 4 specified for SGD.
 These configurations are determined by maximizing the silhouette coefficient.
+These configurations are determined by maximizing the silhouette coefficient using only source domain schemas, ensuring strict zero-shot compliance (no target domain information is used).

-Training configurations include a batch size of 8 with gradient accumulation every 8 steps, the AdamW optimizer (weight decay 0.01, learning rate 1e-4, no scheduler), a fixed random seed of 3407, and 5 training epochs (early stopping after 5 consecutive validation loss plateaus).
+Training configurations include a batch size of 8 with gradient accumulation every 8 steps, the AdamW optimizer (weight decay 0.01, learning rate 1e-4, no scheduler), a fixed random seed of 3407 for ablation studies, and 5 training epochs (early stopping after 5 consecutive validation loss plateaus).
+For main results, we report mean $\pm$ standard deviation over five random seeds: \{3407, 42, 100, 2345, 5050\}.

 For hierarchical processing, we use a $\alpha=50\%$ full collaboration ratio with higher layers and a semantic enhancement coefficient $\lambda=0.5$ to modulate singular values in semantically enhanced SVD initialization.